duguyue100/NSC-GPU-GUIDE/README.md

 ## General Instructions

-You can request the GPU resources if you are (with priority)
+You can request the GPU resources if you are an (with priority)

 1. INI NSC Master student
-2. Student who is working on a project at INI
+2. Master student who is working on a project at INI
 3. INI member if you need the machine to run some jobs for short time.

 Please send an email to `yuhuang.hu@ini.uzh.ch` for requesting the resource.